 For a national game, expect prices to be between NZ$20-$30 per person, while international games tend to be NZ$60-$150, depending on where you choose to sit.

 Eden Park is located in Kingsland, 3km (2 miles) from Auckland Central.
 There are ever-changing restrictions on parking during game day, so we suggest you take the train to the Kingsland train station, which is right outside Eden Park.
 Alternatively, use your game ticket for the free bus services put on for game days.

 Also known as the Stadium Taranaki, the Yarrow Stadium is a Kiwi favourite!
 The stadium hosts many national games.
 Plus, you can’t beat the view of Mt Taranaki in the background.

 The rugby grounds are often described at “tight” with the spectator stands so close to the action, which just livens the atmosphere even further!

 Yarrow Stadium is on Maratahu Street in Westown, just 5-10 minute drive or a 30-minute walk from the centre of New Plymouth.
 To walk, follow the convenient blue line from the city, starting at Puke Ariki.
 For small events, there’s on-street parking and a stadium car park.
 Otherwise, there may be road closures for big events.

-For more great things to do in New Plymouth, check out Taranaki – Guide for Backpackers.
+For more great things to do in New Plymouth, check out The Complete Guide to New Plymouth.